-If you’re visiting Mykonos in the off season, be prepared: it’s just not a beach paradise all year round.
+If you plan to visit Mykonos in the off season, be prepared: it’s just not a beach paradise all year round.
 The winter months (late November to March) can deliver unpredictable weather that can be dreary and rainy, and although it rarely plunges below the mid-50s, it can feel surprisingly cold considering the wind.
 (After all, Mykonos is nicknamed “The Windy Island.”)

 However, the months that bookend high season are incredibly rewarding.
 In springtime from late March to early May, the normally parched, barren landscape can put on a surprise show with green and golden blooms, a result of heavy winter rains.
-In September and October, the beach-perfect weather lingers as crowds dissipate, leaving you with stretches of sand to yourself.
+In September and October, the beach-perfect weather lingers as crowds dissipate, leaving you with stretches of sand and the Mykonos windmills all to yourself.
 All good reasons to consider shoulder season.